wez/govee2mqtt/README.md

 # Govee to MQTT bridge for Home Assistant

-This repo provides a `govee` executable whose primary purpose is to act as a bridge between [Govee](https://govee.com) lights and Home Assistant, via the [Home Assistant MQTT Integration](https://www.home-assistant.io/integrations/mqtt/).
+This repo provides a `govee` executable whose primary purpose is to act as a bridge between [Govee](https://govee.com) devices and Home Assistant, via the [Home Assistant MQTT Integration](https://www.home-assistant.io/integrations/mqtt/).

 ## Features